softwareguru/abracadata/content/speakers/archive.md

 ---

-### Meet our archive of speakers from all previous editions.
+### Meet our archive of Sorcerers from all previous editions.